-In November 2021, Duke University announced that it had gained additional funding from the federal government to grant to students.
-Eligible students would gain either $1,750 or $3,000 depending on their level of financial need.
-The college is also likely to increase its government research funding in the future, as its board of trustees has spent a significant amount of time studying ways to commercialize its research more effectively.
-In February 2021, the college announced that it was among the top 10 for gaining federal medical research funding in the previous year.
-Best Colleges notes that Duke University had the eighth highest research and development expenditure in 2017.
-24/7 Wall Street states that in 2015, the college gained the 11th highest total federal funding.
+In November 2021, Duke University announced that it had gained funding from the federal government to grant to students.
+Eligible students would gain either $1,750 or $3,000 in federal grants depending on their level of financial need.
+The college is also likely to increase its government research funds in the future.
+Its board of trustees has spent a significant amount of time studying ways to commercialize its research more effectively.
+In February 2021, the college announced that it was among the top 10 for gaining federal medical research funds in the previous year.
+Duke University had the eighth-highest research and development spending in 2017.
+24/7 Wall Street states that in 2015, the college gained the 11th highest total federal funds.

 13. University of Pennsylvania

-In the 2021-2022 academic year, the University of Pennsylvania has launched an initiative to ensure that its students can access 100% of the government funding that it has received due to coronavirus.
-Overall, the college gained $40.5 million in funding from the government to distribute over this time.
-This initiative suggests that the college has successfully increased its already high level of government funding.
-In April 2021, the college announced that it was the number one college for gaining funding for training grants from the National Institutes of Health.
-Best Colleges states that the University of Pennsylvania had the fourth highest research and design expenditure in 2017.
-Wall Street notes that the college gained the sixth-highest total federal funding in 2015.
+In the 2021-2022 academic year, the University of Pennsylvania launched an initiative to ensure that its students can access 100% of the government funds that it has received due to coronavirus.
+In total, the college gained $40.5 million in federal grants to distribute over this time.
+This initiative suggests that the college has successfully increased its already high level of government funds.
+In April 2021, the college announced that it was the number one college for training grants from the National Institutes of Health.
+The University of Pennsylvania had the fourth-highest research and design spending in 2017.
+Wall Street notes that the college gained the sixth-highest federal funds for higher education in 2015.

 12. The University of Wisconsin-Madison

-In August 2021, The University of Wisconsin-Madison announced that it had gained $53.4 million in pandemic aid, with $28.6 million of this aid going directly to students.
+As of August 2021, The University of Wisconsin-Madison had gained $53.4 million in pandemic aid for higher education.
+Approximately $28.6 million of this financial aid went directly to students.
 And in October 2021, the college reported that it had expanded its federally funded work-study initiative with businesses.
-This funding will therefore allow more students to gain practical work experience.
-Best Colleges states that The University of Wisconsin-Madison had the sixth-highest research and development expenditure in 2017.
-24/7 Wall Street notes that the college gained the 13th highest amount of federal funding in 2015.
+This funding will allow more students to gain practical work experience.
+The University of Wisconsin-Madison had the sixth-highest research and development spending in 2017.
+The college gained the 13th highest federal funds in 2015.

 11. Massachusetts Institute of Technology

 The total sponsored support (with the vast majority of this support coming from federal and state governments) that the Massachusetts Institute of Technology received from July 2020 to June 2021 increased by $55 million compared to the previous year.
-Additionally, other funding sources at the college are being used to help increase future government funding.
-For example, the college’s endowment grew significantly from June 2020 to June 2021, and the college stated that it would use this money to invest in further research operations.
+Additionally, other funding sources at the college are being used to help increase future funding for higher education.
+For example, the college’s endowment grew significantly from June 2020 to June 2021.
+The college stated that it would use this money to invest in further research operations.
 USA Facts says that the Massachusetts Institute of Technology had the third-largest federal contract investment in 2018.
-Best Colleges states in 2017, the college had the 14th highest research and development funding.
-24/7 Wall Street states that the college gained the 18th highest federal funding in 2015.
+In 2017, the college had the 14th highest research and development funding.
+24/7 Wall Street states that the college gained the 18th highest federal funds in 2015.

 10. Harvard University

 In 2021, Harvard University’s federal funding increased to $625 million.
-This figure could have been even higher; however, the college’s leadership decided to decline coronavirus stimulus funding later in the year.
+This figure could have been even higher.
+But, the college’s leadership decided to decline coronavirus stimulus funding later in the year.
 Instead, the college decided to use its endowment as a funding source in later instances in 2020.
-An example of the kind of government funding that Harvard University has received in 2021 is a $2.8 million award from the National Science Foundation to help minority youth pursue STEM careers.
-USA Facts highlights that, in 2018, Harvard University gained the most significant federal grant of any US college.
-Best Colleges stated in 2017 that the college had the ninth highest research and development funding.
-247 Wall Street notes that in 2015, Harvard University gained the 14th highest federal funding of any college.
+An example of the kind of funding Harvard University received in 2021 is a $2.8 million award from the National Science Foundation to help minority youth pursue STEM careers.
+USA Facts highlights that, in 2018, Harvard University gained the most significant federal grants of any US college.
+In 2017, the college had the ninth-highest research and development funding.
+247 Wall Street notes that in 2015, Harvard University gained the 14th highest funding of any college.